 “The New Deal” refers to a series of domestic programs implemented during Roosevelt’s administration to combat the effects of the Great Depression on the U.S. economy.
 In addition to certain key economic programs, several of the most prominent New Deal initiatives focused on providing work relief to unemployed workers from all segments of U.S. society — from unskilled laborers to highly skilled artists, craftspeople, and technicians.

 On April 8, 1935, Congress approved the Emergency Relief Appropriation Act of 1935, the work relief bill that funded the Works Progress Administration.

 This national works program, which was renamed the Work Projects Administration beginning in 1939, was the largest and most ambitious New Deal agency, employing millions of people to carry out public works projects, such as creating parks, building roads and bridges, and constructing schools and other public buildings.
-The agency worked in cooperation with state and local governments, which provided 10–30% of the costs.
+The agency cooperated with state and local governments, which provided 10–30% of the costs.
 Usually, the local sponsor provided land and often equipment and supplies, with the WPA responsible for wages.

 On a smaller scale, the WPA employed musicians, artists, writers, actors, and directors in large arts, drama, media, and literacy projects.
 These included the Federal Art Project, Federal Music Project, Federal Theatre Project, and the Federal Writers’ Project.

 As a result of low unemployment due to the worker shortage of World War II, the agency was discontinued in June 1943.
-During its eight years of operation, it employed more than 8.5 million people who worked on 1.4 million public projects.
+It employed more than 8.5 million people who worked on 1.4 million public projects during its eight years of operation.